-- 1. Clinical Kinesiology for Physical Therapist Assistants byLippert - 2.
+- 1. Clinical Kinesiology for Physical Therapist Assistants by Lippert - 2.
 Applied Kinesiology: A Training Manual and Reference Book of Basic Principles and Practices by Robert Frost (Mar 28,2002) - 3.
-Kinesiology: The Mechanics and Pathomechanics of Human Movement by CarolA.Oatis - 4.
-Kinesiology by K. Wells; Sauder's Publications. - 5.
+Movement by CarolA.Oatis - 4.
+Kinesiology by K. Wells; Saunder's Publications. - 5.
 Basic Biomechanics of the Musculoskeletal System by Margareta Nordinand Victor H. Frankel